If you’ve been within a throw of an espresso shot to any hip coffee shop in the last 5 years you will no doubt have heard of Single Origin coffee.

 Coffee roasters use the freedom of being able to pick and choose beans to create the best coffee roast they can.
 An established coffee blend will usually have an established flavor profile.
 A certain level of acidity, a certain aroma and so on.
 So the roasters may have to change what beans to put into their blend depending on how the coffee beans they are using turn out that year!

-There are people who will point out the the kind of coffee roasters that select single origin coffee beans are the high-end ones.
-The coffee produced will be made with the best care and this is the reason why single origin coffee tastes better.
-This is compounded by the fact that coffee shops that serve single origin are likely to be high-end places that will place a premium on the quality of coffee as well.
+There are people who will point out the kind of coffee roasters that select Single Origin coffee beans are the high-end ones.
+The coffee produced will be made with the best care and this is the reason why Single Origin coffee tastes better.
+This is compounded by the fact that coffee shops that serve Single Origin are likely to be high-end places that will place a premium on the quality of coffee as well.

 It’s also worth noting that the single origin coffees tend to dominate at the World Barista Championships.
 Again, this might be a result of the biases I mentioned above.

 Single Origin vs Blend

 Purists will argue that the best Single Origin coffees are impossible to beat.
 Creating a single roast of a single batch of the best beans in the world gives a uniqueness and quality that can’t be matched.

 On the other hand, the majority of the world’s coffee that is sold comes from a blend.
 A proponent would say that being able to pick and choose between beans gives a roaster the chance to perfect a recipe for the perfect blend.
 A lot like a chef making a great dish out of many ingredients.